department-of-veterans-affairs/vagov-content/pages/disability/how-to-file-claim/when-to-file/pre-discharge-claim.md

 <div class="va-introtext">

 If you have an illness or injury that you believe was caused—or made worse—by your active-duty service, you can file a pre-discharge claim for VA disability benefits 180 to 90 days before you leave the military.
 This may help speed up the claim decision process so you can get your benefits sooner.
-Find out how to file a claim through the Benefits Delivery at Discharge (BDD) program—and what to do if you have less than 90 days left on active duty.
+Find out how to file a pre-discharge claim through the Benefits Delivery at Discharge (BDD) program—and what to do if you have less than 90 days left on active duty.

 </div>